-See the table on page 5 for the recommended Lipo battery 2s.
+LiFe battery of 9,9V /25C, although the engine run better with the recommended Lipo battery.
 Other battery voltages are not supported.
 Battery should be connected directly, DO NOT use switches (electronic or mechanical), electronic regulators, diodes, voltage regulators, etc. Multiple battery operation using a "Y" lead is possible, but at least one battery must be directly connected to the ecu.